Installing Custom NetBox Plugins

 Note

-On each startup, the wheelhouse's contents will be applied to a fresh NetBox Python environment.
-Also, you will need to create a new wheelhouse archive when the NetBox version provided in the NetBox Enterprise environment changes.
+On each startup, the wheelhouse's contents will be re-applied to a fresh NetBox Python environment.

 Create a working directory